gboeing/ppd534/syllabus/readme.md

 Final grades will be assigned according to the following, for a total of 1000 points:

-  - 200: 10 individual reading responses (20 points each)
+  - 200 points: 10 individual reading responses @ 20 points each
-  - 300: 5 group projects (60 points each)
+  - 300 points: 5 group projects @ 60 points each
-  - 200: midterm exam
+  - 200 points: midterm exam
-  - 200: final group project
+  - 200 points: final group project
-  - 100: active participation in classroom and team work
+  - 100 points: active participation in classroom and team work

-Assignments are due by 23:59 pacific time on their due date, to be submitted on blackboard.
+Assignments are due by 23:59 pacific time on their due date, to be submitted via blackboard.
 Late assignment submissions will be deducted 20% per day.
 Late final project submissions will not be accepted or graded.